aajarven/bookfolder/README.md

 mm instead.
 For special tools, such as Incra rulers, the interval can be even shorter.

+If your pattern has less sheets than your book has pages, or the book you use has pages without numbers, you can also set a custom start page for the pattern, so that the first sheet in the pattern is e.g. page 5 or "page -3".

 ## Requirements

 This software has been tested on Python 3.6, but will likely run on other versions of Python 3 too.
-Required packages are listed in [requirements.txt file](requirements.txt).
+If you use the graphical user interface, you also need to have `python3-tkinter` installed.

 ## Installation

 1. Ensure you have [Python](https://www.python.org/downloads/) available on your system.
-1. If you intend to use the graphical user interface, you also need  the `python3-tkinter` package
+   - If you intend to use the graphical user interface, you also need  the `python3-tkinter` package
 1. Download this tool either using `git clone` or the "Download ZIP" button found under the green "Code" menu.
 If you downloaded the tool as a zip, extract it.